PLATFORM

 Controlled choice is an essential part of our school system, but can be a confusing entry point.
 We must continue to do all we can to improve the communication and support for families around the process and to improve the functioning of the system itself.

-And we should be ready to build on the early readiness universal pre-k would foster by ensuring sufficiently small class sizes in the early grades.
+I am proud that we are launching free universal preschool in fall 2024.
+We should build on the early readiness this will foster by ensuring sufficiently small class sizes in the early grades.

-The middle schools need our focus.
+The upper schools need our focus.
 They are still new, and we must ensure that the promise of the new district structure is realized.
-We must make sure that the transitions from elementary school to middle school and from middle school to high school are smooth and effective academically and socially.
-We now have the critical mass at each upper school to support our middle school-aged children with an even richer array of programs than before.
-Our middle schools should take the best of what our elementary schools offered in grades 6 through 8 as they shape strong learning communities with their own identities.
+We must make sure that the transitions from elementary school to upper school and from upper school to high school are smooth and effective academically and socially.
+We now have the critical mass at each upper school to support our upper school-aged children with an even richer array of programs than before.
+Our upper schools should take the best of what our elementary schools offered in grades 6 through 8 as they shape strong learning communities with their own identities.

 No one should sell our children short – not the schools, not their friends, not they themselves.